Travi1999/Demo-Tendanci/README.md

 # Demo Tendanci

 Application to run BC Community.
+This is the edited one.